 When does Sunday School meet?

-Sunday School will meet each Sunday between 10:30 AM and 11:05 AM, at which point children will join their parents in worship.
+Sunday School will meet each Sunday between 10:00 AM and 10:355 AM, at which point children will join their families in worship.
 Sunday School breaks for the summer, but Children’s Bulletins for readers and non-readers are always available for families to supplement what we do in worship.

 Is there a specific program that you use?

-We use the Spark Activate Faith: Lectionary curriculum.
+We use the Spark Activate Faith: All Kids curriculum.
 This Bible-centered program not only teaches our students the foundations of our faith but empowers our teachers and students to continue the conversation beyond the classroom.

 How do I volunteer?

 Our children and youth formation programs are always looking for more adults to offer a guiding hand to our young people.
 All volunteers who work with our young people require SafeChurch training (an abuse prevention and awareness program) and two adults must always be present at youth activities.
 This means we need a lot of hands on deck and our kids have the added benefit of building lots of inter-generational relationships!
 Some volunteers may additionally require background checks.
 Contact Amy Simons if interested.

-How do I know if my child is ready for Sunday School?
+How do I know if my child is ready to move from nursery to Sunday School?

 Your child may be ready for Sunday School if they…

 - are able to follow a set of directions, “Please put the markers in the box, and then…”

 - are interested in being with older students

 Does my child need to be registered for Sunday School?

-No. Sunday School is open to all members, friends, and guests.
-Parents are asked to sign students in so that we can keep accurate attendance and better connect with families.
+No. Sunday School is open to everyone.
+Caregivers are asked to sign students in so that we can keep accurate attendance and better connect with families.
 Registration is sometimes required for special youth events.

 How can I support Sunday School?

-- encourage your children to attend Sunday School
+- encourage your student to attend Sunday School

 - consider purchasing your own copy of the Spark Story or Study Bible

 - donate supplies